Saxena224pawan/Saxena224pawan/README.md

 - 💻 Currently, working as a Senior Analyst-Data Science @ Tiger Analytics
 - 👀 Strong Understanding and experience in Data Science, Machine Learning and Artificial Intelligence
 - 🌱 Currently Exploring topics related to Data Engineering and Generative AI
-- 💞️ I’m looking to collaborate on projects related to Computer Vision
+- 💞️ I’m looking to collaborate on projects related to Generative AI, Computer Vision etc.
 - 📫 How to reach me at saxenapawan224@gmail.com

 <!---